Code-Institute-Submissions/my-super-villain-website-project/README.md

 ### As a user, I want to be able to navigate easily so that I can see clearly where I need to go.
 - First-time users will be greeted with a readable navigation bar that they can go to and see clearly
 ### As a user, I want to be able to see the full content of the website.
 - As first time users are greeted with a readable navigation bar, they will see a huge image of a female supervillain with a brief introduction.
 The background color is light blue and the navigation bar is purple with three clickable pages

-### As a user, I want to be able to fully understand his/her purpose as a villain.
-Also as a user, I would like to see my favorite villain that has their own background story including his/her abilities and weakness.
+### As a user, Also as a user, I would like to see my favorite villain that has their own background story including his/her abilities and weakness.
 - First-time users will go to the Bio page and they will see her background story, abilities & skills, and her weakness because the users will be able to read and understand exactly what made this particular character as a supervillain.
 ### As a user, I want to catch up with her updates because I want to know if there are any changes to the website.
 - For users, if they want to subscribe, they can: